Setting up a new WordPress Project with Docker

 Now let’s create the project

 Most popular software packages already include their docker images packaged and available for download on the docker hub.
-Devs can also package their applications as Docker images for global distribution via docker hub or internal distribution within their organizations.
+Devs can also package their applications as Docker images for global distribution via docker hub or internal distribution within their organisations.
 In this tutorial, we are going to be making use of images that have already been packaged for us to use.

 We can create and configure containers by hand in docker by writing commands on our terminal.
 Regardless, I prefer to define the configurations for each service/container in a YAML configuration file using a tool called Docker Compose.